GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

     # fixes a critical issue.
     recommended: true

-  # This MUST be specified to indicate that the deployer supports managed updates.
-  # Note that this could be left out or kalmSupported set to false, in
-  # which case the deployer uses schema v2 but does not support updates.
-  managedUpdates:
-    kalmSupported: true

   # Image declaration is required here.
 Refer to the Images section below.
   images: {}